pieakshat/decentralised-ticketing/README.md

-this smart contract simulates a ticketing event that organises sale of ticket
+this smart contract organises sale of tickets for any event

 play around with it on remix